Answering Basic Blogging Questions

 generates leads – If the content you are producing is good quality, readers will probably want more or be interested in contacting you to learn more about your services.
 You can help tempt them even more by inserting buttons and/or links to downloads or whitepapers you have produced, a contact form or your email sign-up and put them on your email list to receive new content or place them on an auto-responder campaign list.
 These contacts are high-quality leads and following up with additional content can help shorten the sales cycle of converting leads to customers.

 establishes you as an authority – Not every Joe Schmoe is going to be an expert in your field.
-If they have a question they are going to do what everyone in 2018 does, Google it.
+If they have a question they are going to do what everyone in this day and age does, Google it.
 As you begin to write and stockpile a library of blogs that inform, educate, and offer your opinion about subjects related to your industry, you will begin to establish yourself in the hearts and minds of readers as an authority on the subject.
 These people will likely continue to come back time and time again.

 fuels the rest of your content marketing – Successful content marketing should also involve steady social media activity and regular email newsletters (but, of course, you already knew that).
 Your blogs, whether it is your very first one from several years ago to the newest one written this week, can be recycled into content to use in your social media feeds and used in email newsletters to help bring people to your website.